querkmachine/beeps.website/src/blog/2026-03-30-newbies-guide-form-design.md

 ## Repeat information back for review and amendment

-If a form is quite long, of if a user has resumed from a previously saved state, there's a decent chance that they won't remember all of the answers they've given.
+If a form is quite long, or if a user has resumed from a previously saved state, there's a decent chance that they won't remember all of the answers they've given.

 It's useful to play back the answers they've provided prior to the final form submission and give them a chance to amend anything that's incorrect; be that due to previously unnoticed errors or a change in circumstances.